Give Your Pet the Best Life

 Even if your pet isn’t showing signs of sickness, regular visits with a veterinarian are beneficial, for all pets young and old.
 At these visits, the doctor checks the pet’s heart, lungs, teeth, ears, eyes, skin, weight, and more.
-Not only can this catch an issue before it gets bad enough for your pet to be in pain, but it also helps the doctor have a record of your pet’s condition so that if your pet every does get sick we have a better idea of what has been going on.
+Not only can this catch an issue before it gets bad enough for your pet to be in pain, but it also helps the doctor have a record of your pet’s condition so that if your pet ever does get sick we have a better idea of what has been going on.
 Plus it gives you a chance to ask the doctor all of those questions you have about your pet to make sure you are giving him or her the best life!

 It is important to make sure your pet’s immune system is ready to face common diseases.
 Vaccinations are the best way to do this.
 Puppies and kittens should have a doctor approved vaccine schedule between the ages of 8 weeks and 16 weeks, and maintain yearly boosters for their entire life to be sure they don’t contract often deadly but preventable diseases (such as Parvovirus).
 The Rabies vaccine is legally required by the city of Des Moines.